cpottle9/RP2-PowerControl/README.md

 * always_safe_RP2040_example.py - a tiny example that disables XIP and SRAM on RP2040.
 It is always safe to power these down when sleeping.
 * always_safe_RP2350_example.py - a tiny example that disables XIP and SRAM on RP2350.
 It is always safe to power these down when sleeping.
 * pico_w_example.py - simple code running on PICO W. Toggles the system LED using a Timer.
 On a regular PICO more hardware could be disabled while awake.

-## Power measurements

-**Coming soon**

-I will provide data on power consumption with various hardware blocks turned off.
-I will also provide data for machine.lightsleep() for comparison.